 - Telehealth decreases exposure to infectious diseases which is a major concern in regard to the Covid-19 virus pandemic

-- Telehealth decreases the anxiety of going out during a time when many people are choosing to self-isolate
+- Telehealth decreases the anxiety of going out during a time when people may choose to self-isolate

 - There is research supporting that therapy administered in the home can be beneficial to the participant’s recovery/growth